Plan your visit to Beacon Hill, Boston

 Park Street Church - Walk Boston’s famous history trail to pass this elegant and storied church, which has been a place of worship and inspiration for social justice since 1809.

 George Washington Statue - Find out about the history of Boston when you spend time at George Washington Statue.
-Discover the acclaimed theater scene and notable monuments in this vibrant area.
+Discover the fascinating museums and notable monuments in this vibrant area.